iwilfried/Flutter-Flashcards-Portrait-eBook-Test/docs/environment.md

 ### Installing Chocolatey

-?> On windows, the easiest way to install Flutter is via the package manager Chocolatey.
+?> On windows, the easiest way to install Flutter is via the package manager <strong>Chocolatey</strong>.

-<p>With PowerShell, you must ensure Get-ExecutionPolicy is not Restricted.
+<p>With PowerShell, you must ensure Get-ExecutionPolicy is not Restricted.</br>
 Run the following command in Windows Powershell</p>

 ```